 We intend to help our children become life-long learners, to live healthy lifestyles and not be afraid to ask philosophical questions.
 Our children come from all over the world and we promote British Values so that they all understand what the people of our society see as being important and what we feel is right and wrong.

 We intend to do this with a creative and relevant curriculum which will inspire and motivate all pupils to become the best that they can be and strive for academic excellence.
-Our curriculum teaches them essential skills for life such as resilience, innovation, partnership and excellence.
+Our curriculum teaches them essential skills for life such as partnership, resilience, innovation, diversity and excellence.
 These core values are at the heart of all we do and are interwoven into all learning opportunities.

 Our curriulum is underpinned by evidence, research and cognitive science.
 Learning is deliberately sequenced for robust progression and allows teachers to focus on the lesson.
 There is an emphasis on oracy and vocabulary acquisition, retention and use to break down learning barriers and accelerate progress.
 We are proud of our knowledge and vocabulary-rich learning which has an ambitious and content-rich literature spine allowing the children to access books at home as well as school.

 Our curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.